 In fact, the law generally doesn’t allow for the recovery of bad faith damages and attorneys’ fees in a dispute over a flood insurance payment.

 Commercial Flood Insurance

-While we typically don’t handle claims for most individual homeowners, we can and do handle problems people have with flood insurance on multi-family properties, such as apartment and condominium buildings.
-If you own a building with more than five apartments or condos and your claim is not handled properly by the insurance adjuster, or you believe someone has acted in bad faith somewhere along the line, we can probably help you.
+While we typically don’t handle claims for most individual homeowners, we can and do handle commercial flood insurance claims on multi-family properties, such as apartment and condominium buildings.

-These types of scenarios are being duplicated all over the eastern half of the state, which means it’s going to be a long, hot summer for those who handle flood insurance claims.
-It also means a lot of headaches for people who suffered losses during the flooding and who try to collect on claims.
-Because most Texas insurance companies no longer underwrite flood insurance, most of the claims are handled by FEMA, which means following very strict federal regulations and guidelines when filing claims, lest they miss out on collecting for their claims.
+Because most Texas insurance companies no longer underwrite flood insurance, most of the claims are handled by FEMA.
+This means it is necessary to follow very strict federal regulations and guidelines when filing claims, lest they miss out on collecting for their claims.

 Contact Raizner Slania

 Contact our office for questions about residential or commercial flood insurance policies or to learn if we can assist you with recovery.
 Our experienced commercial property damage attorneys are here to help.